 How Acid Causes Hunger

-There are two aspects that may be the reason you feel hunger when your stomach produces too much acid.
+Two aspects may be the reason you feel hungry when your stomach produces too much acid.
 Acid is about the most important part of food digestion in your stomach.

 Most acid in your stomach ist neutralized or rather used for the breakdown of the food you eat.
 If your stomach contains too much acid, the easiest way for the body to relieve itself is to signal for food.